How Much to Fit a Shower in the UK?

 Size of Shower

-The size of the shower will also determine the final price, as the larger the shower is the more time it will take to install.
-The shower size, in comparison to the bathroom's dimensions, will also factors into the price, as it may be harder to install a large shower in a smaller space.
+The shower size, in comparison to the bathroom's dimensions, will also factor into the price, as it may be harder to install a large shower in a smaller space.

 Plumbers tend to charge a minimum fee for certain jobs, including shower installation.
 For this type of job, you should expect a minimum fee of around £80.